 Bernard S. Brody

-Top Rated Criminal Defense Attorney in Atlanta, GA
+Top rated Criminal Defense attorney in Atlanta, GeorgiaBrody Law Firm

 Bernard Brody is an accomplished criminal trial lawyer who specializes in the defense of sex offense allegations.
 In addition to Super Lawyers, he has been recognized by Georgia Trend Magazine, the National Trial Lawyers Top 100 and the National Academy of Criminal Defense Attorneys as one of the top criminal defense attorneys in the State.